WindingPathInitiative/wpi-hub/README.md

 ## Installation
 1. `npm install`.
 2. `npm install -g knex`.
+3. Make local versions of the default files in config and seeds with your changes
-3. Configure the database in `config/db.json`.
+4. Configure the database in `config/db.json`.
-4. `knex migrate:latest`.
+5. `knex migrate:latest`.
-5. Configure the Cognito JWTS in `config/auth.json` and `config/jwks.json`.
+6. Configure the Cognito JWTS in `config/auth.json` and `config/jwks.json`.
-6. Start server with `node www`.
+7. Start server with `node www`.

 ## Config
 * `auth` - Contains credentials for Amazon Cognito